JackStelling/BiasMitigation/LNTL/README.md

         network_type = 'SegNet'
         dataset = 'SYNTHIA'
         ```
-    - To train a Deeplab network with the Learning Not To Learn scheme using the Cityscapes dataset using a pretrained model use:
+    - To train a DeepLabV3 network with the Learning Not To Learn scheme using the Cityscapes dataset using a pretrained model use:
         ```python
         exp_name = Exp3_Stage1
         train_baseline = False